opnfv/fuel/fuel/docs/src/installation-instructions.rst

 Install ODL Plugin on FUEL node
 -------------------------------

+NOTE: CURRENTLY DISABLED IN B-REL WP1

-11. SSH to your FUEL node   (e.g. root@10.20.0.2  pwd: r00tme)
+14. SSH to your FUEL node   (e.g. root@10.20.0.2  pwd: r00tme)

-12. Verify the plugin exists at /opt/opnfv/opendaylight-0.6-0.6.1-1.noarch.rpm
+15. Verify the plugin exists at /opt/opnfv/opendaylight-0.6-0.6.1-1.noarch.rpm

-13. Install the plugin with the command
+16. Install the plugin with the command

     - "fuel plugins --install /opt/opnfv/opendaylight-0.6-0.6.1-1.noarch.rpm"

     - Expected output: "Plugin opendaylight-0.6-0.6.1-1.noarch.rpm was successfully installed."

 Create an OPNFV Environment
 ---------------------------

-14. Connect to Fuel WEB UI with a browser towards port http://<ip of fuel server>:8000 (login admin/admin)
+17. Connect to Fuel WEB UI with a browser towards port http://<ip of fuel server>:8000 (login admin/admin)

-15. Create and name a new OpenStack environment, to be installed.
+18. Create and name a new OpenStack environment, to be installed.

-16. Select <Juno on Ubuntu> or <Juno on CentOS> as per your which in the "OpenStack Release" field and press "Next"
+19. Select <Kilo on Ubuntu 14.04> and press "Next"

-17. Select compute virtulization method.
+20. Select compute virtulization method.

     - Select KVM as hypervisor (or one of your choosing) and press "Next"